mem0ai/mem0/README.md

 - `App` uses OpenAI's model, so these are paid models.
 You will be charged for embedding model usage and LLM usage.

 - `App` uses OpenAI's embedding model to create embeddings for chunks and ChatGPT API as LLM to get answer given the relevant docs.
 Make sure that you have an OpenAI account and an API key.
-If you have dont have an API key, you can create one by visiting [this link](https://platform.openai.com/account/api-keys).
+If you have don't have an API key, you can create one by visiting [this link](https://platform.openai.com/account/api-keys).

 - Once you have the API key, set it in an environment variable called `OPENAI_API_KEY`